canonical/ubuntu-pro-client/CONTRIBUTING.md

 advertise ESM service and available packages in MOTD and during various apt commands.

-The `ubuntu-advantage-pro` package delivers auto-attach auto-enable functionality via init scripts and systemd services for various cloud platforms.
+The `ubuntu-advantage-pro` package delivers auto-attach functionality via init scripts and systemd services for various cloud platforms.

 By default, Ubuntu machines are deployed in an unattached state.
 A machine can get manually or automatically attached to a specific contract by interacting